 If we’re going to live longer and want a ‘financially secure and comfortable retirement’ we’re going to have to plan it – and, ideally, we really need to start doing that at the start of our working lives rather than at the end of it.

 Most of us will qualify for a State Pension.
-Currently (tax year 2018-2019) just under £6,550 per year for the ‘old’ basic State Pension, and £8,546 per year for the ‘new’ State Pension, the State Pension is generally accepted as being insufficient to live on.
+Currently, in tax year 2020-21, this is £6,981 per year for the ‘old’ basic State Pension, and just over £9,110 per year for the ‘new’ State Pension, so it’s easy to see why the State Pension is generally accepted as being insufficient to live on.
 Many of us will supplement our State Pension with some form of workplace pension but, probably, only as a result of the introduction of auto enrolment.
 So, what else can we do?
 What happens if we’re self-employed?
 What happens if we don’t qualify for auto enrolment?
 What do we do if we want a true ‘belt-and-braces’ solution?

 Fortunately, there are a variety of private pension schemes on the market to choose from.
 All are defined contribution schemes that, quite often, can be tailor-made to meet what you want in terms of contribution value, length of term, involvement and the level of investment risk you are prepared to take.
 Three popular types of private pension scheme are:

 A personal pension plan is a defined contribution pension scheme set up in your name and is one of the simplest, most straightforward forms of private pension scheme available.
 You choose a provider and then select a plan that best meets your personal circumstances and future needs.
 You make arrangements for your contribution to be paid into the scheme and that’s it: your pension pot builds up from the contributions you make, tax relief and any investment returns.
 It’s there for you, when you want it.